22 Customer Touchpoints That Will Optimize Your Customer Journey

 Image Source

-14. Billing Actions
+16. Billing Actions

-Billing is often an overlooked touch point on this list.
-That's because it happens after a purchase occurs and has no direct influence on the customer's decision to buy your product.
-However, it's still a vital step in the customer's journey because a negative experience can result in an immediate instance of churn, if not addressed properly.
+Billing is often an overlooked touchpoint on this list.
+That‘s because it happens after a purchase occurs and has no direct influence on the customer’s decision to buy your product.
+However, it‘s still a vital step in the customer’s journey because a negative experience can result in an immediate instance of churn, if not addressed properly.

-15. Subscription Renewals
+17. Subscription Renewals

 If you're a subscription-based business, renewals are crucial to your revenue model.
 You need customers to renew their subscriptions to maintain steady growth for your business.
 This makes it important that you remove as much friction as possible from your renewal process.
 After all, it should be effortless for an existing customer to stay a customer after their contract is up.

-Touch Points in Customer Service
+Customer Touchpoint Examples in Customer Service

-16. Customer Support Channels
+18. Customer Support Channels

-17. Customer Success Program
+19. Customer Success Programs

-18. Customer Onboarding
+20. Customer Onboarding

-19. Customer Loyalty Programs
+21. Customer Loyalty Programs

-Loyalty programs are another important touch point that service teams should be aware of.
+Loyalty programs are another important touchpoint that service teams should be aware of.
 These programs strengthen your relationship with a customer and turn them into lifelong advocates.
 By incentivizing people with exclusive rewards and discounts, they'll be more likely to share positive reviews about your business.

-20. Self-Service Resources
+22. Self-Service Resources

 When customers are in a hurry or only have a quick question for your support team, they don't want to spend 20 minutes waiting on hold for a rep. Instead, you can offer self-service resources that feature troubleshooting steps customers can take on their own.
-That way, they're not dependent on your service team for answers and can find solutions on their own time, making your product more convenient and easier-to-use.
+That way, they're not dependent on your service team for answers and can find solutions on their own time, making your product more convenient and easier to use.

-Using Customer Touchpoints in Your Business
+How to Use Customer Touchpoints in Your Business

 By using customer touchpoints, you’ll exponentially improve the customer experience.
-But not all touch points will make sense for your company.
+But not all touchpoints will make sense for your company.
 For instance, if you’re a SaaS business, you might not have an online catalog.
 And if you’re running the business on your own, your customer likely won’t run into a sales team.

 1. Put yourself in your customers’ shoes.